 Barbacoa basically is the way of cooking meat, and it originated in the Caribbean.
 It is the word from where barbecue came from.
-In Mexico, typically meat such as whole sheep are slow-cooked over an open fire or in a hole dug in the ground, that has been covered with leaves and the meat is steamed until very tender.
+In Mexico, typically meat such as the whole sheep are slow-cooked over an open fire or in a hole dug in the ground, that has been covered with leaves and the meat is steamed until very tender.
 As I mentioned previously, since I do not have any earth to dig a hole or gas in the grill (major fail) I used the slow cooker to make the lamb shoulder moist and tender.
 Yes, the trusty slow-cooker.
-The day before I cooked the lamb, I marinated it overnight in a mixture of onions, garlic, cinnamon, Mexican oregano and guajillo peppers.
+The day before I cooked the lamb, I marinated it overnight in a mixture of onions, garlic, cinnamon, Mexican oregano, and guajillo peppers.
 It smelled heavenly as I slide it into the refrigerator to mingle.
 The next morning, I woke up, place everything into the slow cooker and forgot about it.
-All day, the slow cooker worked it’s magic.
+All day, the slow cooker worked its magic.
 By the time we got home, the house smelled like the south of the border and all we had to do was break open a couple ice cold beers and put the toppings together.

-Typically, barbacoa is served with a little diced onion, cilantro and a tomatillo salsa.
-I served it on corn tortillas with a jicama and red onion slaw, avocado pieces, some cilantro and little hot sauce.
+Typically, barbacoa is served with a little-diced onion, cilantro, and a tomatillo salsa.
+I served it on corn tortillas with a jicama and red onion slaw, avocado pieces, some cilantro, and little hot sauce.
 Yep, it is pure perfection!

 Happy Taco Tuesday!

-Recipe: Slow Cooker Barbacoa Style Lamb Tacos
+Slow Cooker Barbacoa Style Lamb Tacos

 ** inspired by an article in Saveur Magazine and our love of the taco